 The Bottom Line

-Understanding your finasteride metabolism profile empowers you and your clinician to fine-tune treatment.
+Understanding your finasteride metabolism profile empowers you and your physician to fine-tune treatment.
 Whether you're a fast, moderate, or slow metabolizer, aligning dose and frequency with your body's processing speed helps maximize regrowth potential while minimizing risks.

 Resources